NormanLo4319/Recommendation_App/README.md

 #### Item Based:
 Assume two items are similar when they received similar ratings from a same user.
 Then, we make prediction for a target user on an item by calculating weighted average of ratings on most X similar items from this user.
 One of the limitations is that it doesn't handle sparsity well when no one in the neighborhood rated an item that is what you are trying to predict for target user.
 Also, it's not computational efficient as the growth of the number of users and products.

-### II - Machine Learning Recommendation Approaches:
+### Part II - Machine Learning Recommendation Approaches:

 #### Popularity-Based Filtering System:
 Form of collaborative filtering, where items are recommended to user based on how popular those items are among other users.
 In most cases, the system counts the number of rating of each item in the database.
 The assumption is that the items that have the most number of ratings or reviews are the most popular.